Offcanvas Logo

 Leg Ulcer Treatment Aftercare

-We would advise you to continue with your simple dressing and wearing the compression stocking provided by Veincentre for a week following EVLA and then to continue with dressings/bandaging provided from your GP surgery following this until the ulcer is fully healed.
+We would advise you to continue with your simple dressing and wearing the compression stocking provided by VeinCentre for a week following EVLA and then to continue with dressings/bandaging provided from your GP surgery following this until the ulcer is fully healed.

 Treatment Risks